 Treatment for bipolar disorder, formerly called manic depression, generally involves medications and mental health counseling (psychotherapy) — whether you have bipolar I or bipolar II.
 Bipolar II disorder is not a milder form of bipolar I disorder, but a separate diagnosis.

 While the manic episodes of bipolar I disorder can be severe and dangerous, individuals with bipolar II disorder can be depressed for longer periods, which can cause significant impairment.

 The types and doses of medications prescribed are based on your particular symptoms.
-Medications may include:
+Whether you have bipolar I or II, medications may include:

 - Mood stabilizers.
-Whether you have bipolar I or II, you'll typically need mood-stabilizing medication to control episodes of mania or hypomania, which is a less severe form of mania.
-Examples of mood stabilizers include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).
+You'll typically need mood-stabilizing medication to control episodes of mania or hypomania, which is a less severe form of mania.
+Examples of mood stabilizers include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro) and lamotrigine (Lamictal).